Grapes42/Nostalpi_SP/documentation/documentation.md

 - Able to be taken everywhere
 - Pocket sized
 - Used often, requires long battery life

+### Requests:
+- Wants to be able to link saves with desktop computer.

 ### Evaluation
 According to my findings: